EventStore/EventStore/docs/server/features/connectors/features.md

 ### JsonPath Filters

-JSONPath provides a standardized string syntax for selecting and extracting JSON values from EventStoreDB records.
-Following the [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html#name-introduction) standard, JSONPath allows for efficient querying of JSON data within your EventStoreDB connectors.
+JSONPath provides a standardized string syntax for selecting and extracting JSON values from KurrentDB records.
+Following the [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html#name-introduction) standard, JSONPath allows for efficient querying of JSON data within your KurrentDB connectors.
 The filtering process is managed at the connector level and is applied only at the record scope.
 JSONPath filters apply exclusively to events with the `application/json` content type.

 An example of a JsonPath filter is shown below: